Home

 It's extremely common for visitors to run across chipmunks, songbirds, and at dusk, bats!
 If you enjoy venturing deep into the forest or just sit quietly around your campfire you might see deer, raccoon, opossum, porcupine, flying squirrels, woodpeckers, wild turkey, grouse, skunks and hawks.
 Occasionally visitors have come across fox, weasel, bobcat, coyote and ravens and of course bears.

 In my opinion the most exciting wildlife to watch are the black bears!
-It is not uncommon at all to see a Mama Black Bear traveling along through the forest with her cubs in Black Mashannion State Park.
+It is not uncommon at all to see a Mama Black Bear traveling along through the forest with her cubs in Black Mashannion.
 They love snacks and leftover foods left on the grills and around your campsite.
 It's wise to keep your food stored in tight containers and inside your camper.
 Keep your eyes open for bear traps located around the camping area.

 Below is a picture of the Black Mashannion camp store.
 It's stocked with just about everything you'll need for your camping experience.
 You can even enjoy your favorite sandwiches and snacks while sitting on the deck overlooking the lake.